DIVINE CHOCOLATE TRAY BAKE WITH CURD CHEESE FILLING

 - Whip the double cream.

-- If you are adding xantham gum (for the firmer hold), whisk less than ⅛ tsp xantham gum with ½ tsp of caster sugar and a splash of double cream first.
+- If you are adding xantham gum (for the firmer hold), whisk less than ⅛ teaspoon xantham gum with ½ teaspoon of caster sugar and a splash of double cream first.
 Once it starts thickening up add the additional double cream and continue whisking until light and fluffy.
 Don’t over whisk otherwise you will make butter instead of whipped cream.

 - Gently fold the whipped cream to the curd cheese/butter mixture.